 House Plan and Room Layout

-Get a paper map for where you are going.
+Get a paper map of where you are going.
 You never know when your data is going to run out or just flat out have no cell reception.
-A map fixes this and it’s totally old school.
+A map fixes this, and it’s totally old school.

-Call me crazy (you wouldn’t be the first) but I don’t like the idea of all my passwords being stored somewhere.
-I know you can do it everywhere but there are certain ones I don’t want saved anywhere but in my head.
+Call me crazy (you wouldn’t be the first), but I don’t like the idea of all my passwords being stored somewhere.
+I know you can do it everywhere, but there are certain ones I don’t want to be saved anywhere but in my head.
 Except my memory is terrible.
 So I keep everything on a password tracker so we can